Diseases & Conditions

 - These injuries frequently require a period with no weight placed on the leg, and it may take 3 months or more of healing before weightbearing can be done safely.
 During this time, you will need crutches or a walker to move around.
 You may also wear a knee brace for additional support.

 - Your doctor will schedule regular X-rays to monitor how well your fracture is healing.
 If treated with a brace or cast, these regular X-rays show your doctor whether the fracture is lined up.
 Once your doctor determines that your fracture is stable enough, you can begin weightbearing activities.
 However, even though you can put weight on your leg, you may still need crutches or a walker at times as you recover your strength.

 When you are allowed to put weight on your leg, it is very normal to feel weak, unsteady, and stiff.
 Even though this is expected, be sure to share your concerns with your doctor and physical therapist.
 A rehabilitation plan will be designed to help restore normal muscle strength, joint motion, and flexibility.

 Your physical therapist is like a coach guiding you through your rehabilitation.
 Your commitment to physical therapy and making healthy choices can make a big difference in how well you recover.
-For example, if you are a smoker, your doctor or therapist may recommend that you quit.
-Some doctors believe that smoking may prevent bone from healing.
-Your doctor or therapist may be able to recommend professional services to help you quit smoking.

 - Is my ability to walk and care for myself improving?